odpi/egeria-docs/site/docs/features/cohort-operation/overview.md

 # Open Metadata Repository Cohort Operation

-An *Open Metadata Repository Cohort* (or more simply, just a *cohort*) is a collection of [servers](#cohort-members) sharing metadata using the [Open Metadata Repository Services (OMRS)](index.md).
-This sharing is peer-to-peer.

-Once a server becomes a member of the cohort, it can share metadata with, and receive metadata from, any other member.
+An *Open Metadata Repository Cohort* (or more simply, just a *cohort*) is a collection of [servers](#cohort-members) sharing metadata using a peer-to-peer exchange.
+Once a server becomes a member of the cohort, it can share metadata with, and receive metadata from, any other member either through events, or through federated queries.

-The cohort itself is self-configuring.
-At the heart of it is between one and four shared topics.

-Egeria needs to be flexible to support different performance and availability requirements.
-For example, where metadata is changing rapidly (such as in a data lake), this metadata should be dynamically queried from the repository where it was created and is being maintained because the rate of updates mean it would cost a lot of network traffic to keep a copy of this metadata up to date.
-The repository where a piece of metadata (metadata instance) was created and where it is maintained is called its [home metadata repository](/egeria-docs/concepts/home-metadata-repository.md).

-On the other hand, governance definitions (such as policies) and glossary terms rarely change.
-They are often administered centrally by the governance team and then linked to all metadata that describes the organization's data resources.
-Thus, it makes sense for this metadata to be replicated across the repositories within the cohort.
-These copies are called [reference copies](../metadata-repositories/#reference-copies) of the metadata, and they are read-only.

-The role of the OMRS is to optimize access to metadata across the cohort by using a combination of replication and federated queries, driven by the metadata workload from the connected tools.

 ## Formation of a cohort